arnabsaha7/GenAI-Chatbot--Langchain-AstraDB-RAG-/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under a personal License.
+See the [LICENSE](LICENSE.md) file for more details.

 ## 📧 Contact